 - When doing holiday and absence approvals, it is best to set a deadline for team members to make all their requests, so that approval for the whole team can be done in one go and with all the information.

 - A requested event can be edited directly by clicking its title from the side panel.
 This opens the event editing page, similar to the Worktime > Work hours > Calendar view.
 Direct editing of an event can be useful for quickly resolving conflicts, correcting mistakes, or sending bespoke messages to individuals.

 - Use the built-in messaging feature to handle comms about approvals directly from the approval tool.
 All people related to selected requests can be messaged at once with the message box at the bottom of the approval view.
 Messages can also be sent about individual requests by selecting the related person/date cell and editing the request via the side panel, by clicking its title or the add or reply to message link in its details.

 The event requests workflow is between subordinates and their primary supervisor (and/or active supervisor deputies), and follows three main steps; Request, Review, and Approval.

 During these steps, edits can be made to refine the request, and messages about the request can be sent between supervisor and subordinate from within Nepton.
 All edits, including messages, are recorded and can be viewed later in the event history.
+Request messages can also be added even after the request has been approved.
 Relevant people are automatically informed of any significant actions on a request via email.
 More details on this can be found in each step described below.

 Please note, that notifications are sent in near-real-time and will only reach people who have a subordinate/primary supervisor/supervisor deputy relationship at the time of the notification.
 Notifications will not be sent retrospectively if relationships are changed after the fact.